 Is there anything better than a big bowl of creamy, cheesy pasta?
 How about an even bigger skillet of fresh fettuccine cloaked in homemade sun-dried tomato alfredo sauce with loads of Parmesan, smoky spiced chicken, fresh basil and balsamic reduction?
-This indulgent dinner for two is better than any chicken fettuccine on a restaurant menu and is sure to impress.
-Make this recipe as a comforting weeknight dinner or a romantic date night at home.
+This indulgent dinner is better than any chicken Alfredo on a restaurant menu and is sure to impress.

 Now, we rarely turn down a chance at fresh, cheesy, garlicky pasta but have you ever been disappointed by a big ol’ bowl of bland?
 Not tonight, Romeo.
 A quick spice rub on your chicken brings loads of sweet, smoky and, if desired, spicy flavors to this Sun-Dried Tomato Alfredo.
 Garlic powder and oregano are the Italian seasoning go-tos.
 However, it’s the long-distance lover: smoked paprika, that adds SO much depth and intrigue to this dish.
 That mild, smoky spice melds beautifully with this sauce’s rich tomato flavor.
 If you’re hoping to bring the heat tonight, we recommend spicing it up with a dash of cayenne, too.